It’s the year 2038–here’s how we’ll eat 20 years in the future

 It’s the year 2038.
 The word “flavor” has fallen into disuse.
 Sugar is the new cigarettes, and we have managed to replace salt with healthy plants.
-We live in a society in which we eat fruit grown using genetics, we drink synthetic wine, scramble eggs that do not come chickens, grill meat that was not taken from animals, and roast fish that never saw the sea.
+We live in a society in which we eat fruit grown using genetics.
+We drink synthetic wine, scramble eggs that do not come from chickens, grill meat that was not taken from animals, and roast fish that never saw the sea.

 Was this what we had in mind when we started seeking transparency, traceability, and sustainability of our food system many years ago in the early aughts?
 About a decade ago, we lived through an agricultural bottleneck caused by warm temperatures that caused plagues and diseases, which severely compromised the food sources we were cultivating and consuming.
 By the end, three quarters of the world’s food was derived from just 12 plant and five animal species.
 We learned from this mistake and started to embrace true biodiversity, grew meat in labs, and put robotics into farms.
 But the technological advances that have made clean, sustainable food possible have also created some horrifying scenarios.

 Traditional farmers were left with no choice but to reinvent themselves, although very few had the capacity to adapt to the new kind of agriculture.
 Most of them were eliminated by robots.
 Vegetables like cauliflower, cabbage, and broccoli had seen soaring prices due to a lack of workers available to harvest them.
-The robots cut cost by 40%.v
+The robots cut cost by 40%.

 Agriculture is now mostly in the hands of the young generation, 70% of whom are college graduates and refer to themselves as “urban farmer-scientists.”
 They grow all kinds of plants in containers placed throughout cities, using efficient hydroponic setups and the latest technology to narrow the gap between citizens and their food.
-Farms are now located in cities and can be readily visited, but they now resemble an Apple store more than a traditional farmstead.
+Farms are now located in cities and can be readily visited, but they now resemble an Apple Store more than a traditional farmstead.

 In addition to this technology, the fields that remained for cultivation became sites for regenerative agricultural practices, a series of steps beyond what is required to obtain an organic label and which could contribute to combat climate change by locking carbon into the ground.